rism-digital/muscat-guidelines/default/en/source_593.md

 1\.
 Select a template for a handwritten item.

 2\.
 Select **Autograph manuscript** if the composer or author created the document themselves.
-Select **Manuscript copy** if someone other than the composer or author created the document themselves.
+Select **Manuscript copy** if someone other than the composer or author created the document.

 3\.
 Select an appropriate printing technique from **Special production technique (340 $d)**, such as **Typescript** for typewritten items or **Computer printout** for computer-generated materials.